 So, the sites you are competing with are not doing any serious SEO.
 You are totally dominant in your market.
 You have no desire to widen the range of phrases you are targeting.
 In these cases, it can be possible to reduce the amount of SEO work we carry out.

 In very competitive markets, it’s typical for a site to have to maintain the level of work it took to get a prominent position to just stay there.
 We will be happy to discuss this with you when the time comes.
 If we honestly believe it’s possible to maintain visibility with a reduced SEO package, we will let you know.

-To find out how your website could benefit from SEO and have us design you a bespoke SEO plan, free of charge, request your website and digital marketing review today.
+To find out how your website could benefit from SEO and have us design you a bespoke SEO plan, free of charge, request your free website and digital marketing review today.